-24 CFR 982.311.
+24 CFR 982.311

-3. Modified Rent Policy for the Section 8 Housing Choice Voucher Program
+3. Modified Rent Policy with Work/FSS Requirement for Section 8/Housing Choice Voucher Program

-Requires that any non-elderly, able-bodied head of household who is not working to either: a) participate in a self-sufficiency program, including but not limited to the HACP Family Self-Sufficiency program (FSS), other Local Self-Sufficiency program (LSS), welfare to work, or other employment preparation and/or training/educational program or b) pay a minimum tenant payment of \$150.00 per month.
+Requires that any non-elderly, able-bodied head of household who is not working to either: a) participate in a self-sufficiency program, including but not limited to the HACP FSS program, other Local Self-Sufficiency program (LSS), welfare to work, or other employment preparation and/or training/educational program or b) pay a minimum tenant payment of \$150.00 per month.
 This policy provides additional incentives for families to work or prepare for work and increases overall accountability.